 - Develop an initial model to replicate the phenomena

-- Existing knowledge, experiments and theoretical ideas
+- Investigation to explore existing knowledge, experiments and theoretical ideas

 - Evaluate model